 There are very few internationally known dog breeds that first come to mind when you think about Russian dog breeds.
-Only a handful have gained traction outside its native country.
+In fact, only a handful of Russian dogs have managed to gain international traction outside its native country.

-Let’s examine all 21 Russian dogs, their wonderful temperaments and why you should consider bringing home one next.
+That said, let’s examine all 21 Russian dog breeds, their wonderful temperaments and why you should consider bringing home one next.
+After all, they can be just as affectionate as any other dog breed while bringing a special uniqueness.

 RECOMMENDED: The Most Iconic Asian Dog Breeds